Jachm11/optee-os_raspberry_pi_4_port/README.md

 ```
 export PATH=/.../OPTEE-RPI4/toolchains/aarch64/bin:$PATH
 ```
+Make sure to change it to your working directory path.

 Then create and copy [this](link) makefile on your OPTEE-RPI4 working directory.
 ```
 cd ../
 touch Makefile